 You're asked to raise a minimum of £50 towards the Poppy Appeal as part of the entry conditions.
 In 2018 and 2019 the amount raised each year was approximately £35,000.
 Please collect your sponsorship and send in money for the requisite amount to The RBLR Treasurer after the event:

 Make cheques payable to RBLR PAO

-A sponsor form is available to download from the website, and you can either post a cheque off to the Treasurer at the address above or alternatively you can make use of the Just Giving page.
+A sponsor form is available to download from the website and you can either post a cheque off to the Treasurer at the address above.
+For other payment methods, please email the treasurer.

 Thank you for all your efforts in undertaking this challenge.
 We hope you have an enjoyable and safe time.
 If you are bitten by the Long Distance Riding bug you can find more information about the IBA in the UK here:

 The UK IBA also organizes navigational scatter rallies of 8, 12, and 36 hour duration spread throughout the year and these are always great fun as you can end up riding to all sorts of places around the UK to gain points for places you visit.